Catalina 22: Design

-The Catalina 22 is a recreational keelboat, built predominantly of fiberglass, with teak wood trim.
-It has a masthead sloop rig, a raked stem, a vertical transom, a large self-bailing cockpit, with under-seat lockers, a transom-hung rudder controlled by a tiller and a fixed fin keel.
+Designed by Frank V. Butler, the fiberglass hull has a raked stem, a vertical transom, a large self-bailing cockpit, with under-seat lockers, a transom-hung rudder controlled by a tiller and a fixed fin keel.
+Models have been built with folding swing keels, wing keels and fin keels.

+It has a masthead sloop rig.
 It has two winches for the jibsheets.
 Sails include a jib, 150% genoa and a spinnaker.

-Models have been built with folding swing keels, wing keels and fin keels.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 Accommodations include a forward "V" berth with a privacy curtain and a port berth with an optional head that can be stowed underneath.
 The main cabin area includes a dinette table and a molded fiberglass galley that rolls away under the cockpit space.
 The foredeck features an opening hatch for ventilation.
 The companionway hatch may have a "pop-top" fitted for additional headroom.